 About Christiaan Abildso

-Dr. Abildso is an assistant professor in the Department of Social and Behavior Sciences; research interests include health promotion program evaluation and social-ecological determinants of physical activity, including policy and the built environment.
+Dr. Abildso is an associate professor in the Department of Social and Behavior Sciences; research interests include health promotion program evaluation and social-ecological determinants of physical activity, including policy and the built environment.

 - West Virginia University School of Public Health